hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Resolve

 Explanation:
-fix
+'Come to an agreement' or 'fix'.

 For citizens use:
-fix
+'Come to an agreement' or 'fix'.

 ### Respondent

 Explanation:
 The person or organistion a case is being made against.

 In a divorce case it is the husband or wife of the person who has applied for a divorce.
-In a benefit appeal case the respondent is the Department of Work and Pensions.
+In a benefit appeal case the respondent is the Department for Work and Pensions.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Response